 The Dean shall be responsible for the following:

-1. Custody of the official version of the candidate’s document, starting from the time it is submitted by the candidate to after the submission of the reports of the Area Committee and the Dean.
+1. Custody of the official version of the candidate’s document, starting from the time it is submitted by the candidate to after the submission of the reports of the College Committee and the Dean.
 At that time, the Dean shall be responsible for conveying the documents of all promotion candidates to the Office of the VCAA/Provost, who shall then take custody.

-2. Ensuring the timely election of members of the Area Committee, along with its Chair, and reporting the results of these elections to the College faculty and to the Faculty Affairs Committee.
+2. Ensuring the timely election of members of the College Committee, along with its Chair, and reporting the results of these elections to the College faculty and to the Faculty Affairs Committee.

 3. Receiving and including the external review letters in the candidate’s binder.

-4. Receiving and including the reports of the Primary Committee and the Department Head (or corresponding administrator) in the candidate’s binder, which shall become part of the document considered by the Area Committee.
+4. Receiving and including the reports of the Department/School Committee and the Department Chair (or corresponding administrator) in the candidate’s binder, which shall become part of the document considered by the Area Committee.

-5. Receiving the report of the Area Committee, and including it to the candidate’s binder, before conveying the binder to the office of the VCAA/Provost.
+5. Receiving the report of the College Committee, and including it to the candidate’s binder, before conveying the binder to the office of the VCAA/Provost.

 6. Writing a report on each candidate from the College for promotion or tenure.
 The report must contain a recommendation either for or against the candidate’s application.
 The Dean shall then include this report in the candidate’s binder before conveying the binder to the office of the VCAA/Provost.